leonardoGasperin/Unconscious-Dream/README.md

 Game Summary: The project “Unconscious Dream” is a mix of a Final Fantasy RPG style with an Action-Adventure game parameters to set the player free, it’s remember like the witcher or oblivion games but have a centred history like have too mini games and optional meta game quest relative with determined character on party.
 The central idea of the development of the play is play a history but u can explore all world too and fell free to it in the being or after the end of game.

-Core Player Experience: Sad, Brave Adventure, Learn Reals things Central Theme: Brave hero how need protect the life of him planet/universe only because it’s an important thing.
+Core Player Experience: Intellectual, Fantastic, Sad, Brave Adventure.
+Central Theme: Brave hero how need protect the life of him planet/universe only because it’s an important thing.
 Only for brave Heroes.
 Design Pillar: Put player on a saddest and unjust situations and give to the player the opportunity to resolve this.
 Anticipated Remark-ability: Philosophy and Epics adventure.
+Like Raul Seixas are talked os from battle how make the MAN(a heroe).

 Anticipated Steam Early Access Launch date: